Scott Strohmeier

 Scott Strohmeier (born c.
 1976) is an American college football coach.
 He is the head football coach for Iowa Western Community College, a position he has held since the program's inception in 2008.
 He was the head football coach for North Iowa Area Community College from 2005 to 2007.
 He also coached for Concordia–St. Paul and Truman.
 He played college football for Fergus Falls and Minnesota Crookston as a quarterback.

-In fifteen seasons as head coach for Iowa Western, Strohmeier has led the team to a 142–28 record, twelve conference championships, and three National Junior College Athletic Association (NJCAA) National Championships.
-His best season came in 2012 when he led the Reivers to an undefeated 12–0 record and the program's first NJCAA National Championship.
+In 17 seasons as head coach for the Iowa Western Reiver, Strohmeier has led the team to a 165–31 record, 13 conference championships, and four NJCAA National Football Championships.
+In 2012, he led the Reivers to an undefeated 12–0 record and the program's first NJCAA National Championship.

 In three seasons as head coach for North Iowa Area, Strohmeier led the team to a 16–14 record, including back-to-back Graphic Edge Bowl appearances in 2006 and 2007.

 Strohmeier was inducted into the NJCAA Hall of Fame in 2021 and into the Minnesota Crookston Hall of Fame in 2014.